Frequently asked questions about Roihu

 We strongly encourage users to move any required data by the end of August 2026, as Mahti and Puhti storage services will not be covered by service contracts between September and October, and availability cannot be fully guaranteed.

-Read more about the tentative schedule here.
+Read more about the shutdown schedule here.

 3. I heard that Puhti will be donated for continued use.
 Can I apply for hardware?